AdamJacobMuller 4 months ago

 # etc

-In the SMTP years we called this tarpitting IIRCnijave 5 hours ago
+In the SMTP years we called this tarpitting IIRClucastech 4 months ago

 Another idea is replying with large cookies and seeing if the bot saves them and replies with them (once again, to eat traffic)